How to brief your copywriter

 Explain what you want the copy to achieve whether it’s sales, donations or to inform people.

-Your brand personality
+Explain your brand personality

 Brief your copywriter about your brand’s unique personality.
 For instance, is your tone chatty and friendly?
 Creative and imaginative?
 Authoritative without being stuffy?
 Click here to find out why copywriting is key to communicating your brand identity.